-Operable flow range The value, which is typically up to 49: 1, may vary depending on the operating conditions (ratio between upper range value and lower range value) Input signal External measured values To increase the accuracy of certain measured variables or to calculate the corrected volume flow, the automation system can continuously write different measured values to the measuring device: • Operating pressure to increase accuracy (Endress+Hauser recommends the use of a pressure measuring device for absolute pressure, e.g. Cerabar M or Cerabar S) Medium temperature to increase accuracy (e.g. iTEMP) Reference density for calculating the corrected volume flow Various pressure measuring devices can be ordered as accessories from • Endress+Hauser.
-If using pressure measuring devices, pay attention to outlet runs when installing external devices $\rightarrow \cong 24$.
-If the measuring device does not have pressure or temperature compensation 3), it is recommended that external pressure measurement values be read in so that the following measured variables can be calculated: Energy flow Mass flow Corrected volume flow
+Operable flow range The value, which is typically up to 49: 1, may vary depending on the operating conditions (ratio between upper range value and lower range value) Input signal External measured values To increase the measurement accuracy of certain measured variables or to calculate the corrected volume flow, the automation system can continuously write different measured values to the measuring instrument: Operating pressure to increase measurement accuracy (Endress+Hauser recommends the use of a pressure measuring instrument for absolute pressure, e.g. Cerabar M or Cerabar S) Medium temperature to increase measurement accuracy (e.g. iTEMP) Reference density for calculating the corrected volume flow Various pressure measuring devices can be ordered as accessories from Endress+Hauser.
+If using pressure measuring devices, pay attention to outlet runs when installing external devices → If the measuring instrument does not have pressure or temperature compensation 4) , it is recommended that external pressure measured values be read in so that the following measured variables can be calculated: • Energy flow • Mass flow • Corrected volume flow Digital communication The measured values are written from the automation system to the measuring instrument via PROFINET.